 Fostering physical development as well as the imagination, push carts will take your child a long way, from toddlerhood to well into the preschool years.
 New walkers can get a little extra support from sturdy push carts, while older tots might engage in more imaginative play by using them to take their dolls for a stroll or haul a heavy load of freight.

 As early as their first birthday, tots will begin to practice their social skills with dolls and/or anthropomorphized animals friends, feeding them or taking them out for walks.
 Older kids might enjoy dressing their dolls or playing house with them.
 Plush dolls and animals are best for cuddling at night.
+Kids will also love squishies with cool voices to which they can talk and pretend as their friend.

 When it comes to fostering the imagination and cognitive development, it’s hard to beat blocks.
 They can be stacked into castles or spaceships, arranged into mazes or whole worlds.
 They help baby engage in problem-solving and 3-D design.
 And they can be knocked down with abandon only to be reborn again.
 Choose blocks with varied but basic shapes that can be built into anything.
 Babies prefer simple, colorful squares.
 But now that your child is older they might enjoy more advanced sets with columns and arches.